b. 1982, Rome, Italy

-Quayola has exhibited and performed his work internationally, and in 2013 he was awarded the Golden Nica at Ars Electronica.
-Past displays of work include a project for the 54th Venice Biennale at the Italian Cultural Institute in London; and exhibitions at Paco Das Artes, São Paulo; National Art Center, Tokyo; Pushkin Museum, Moscow; Park Avenue Armory, New York; Center for Fine Arts, Brussels; Museu Nacional d'Art de Catalunya, Barcelona; Victoria & Albert Museum, London; MU Artspace, Eindoven; the British Film Institute, London; Gaîté Lyrique, Paris; Palais des Beaux Arts, Lille; Grand Theatre, Bordeaux; Church of Saint Eustache, Paris; Forum des Image, Paris; Phillips, London; Centro Cultural Recoleta, Buenos Aires; EMPAC Centre, New York; Yota Space, Saint Petersburg; Georgia Museum of Art, Athens; MIS, São Paulo; Casa Franca, Rio de Janeiro; and BAC Center d’Art Contemporain, Geneva; as well as festivals such as Sonar, Barcelona; STRP, Eindoven; Cimatics, Brussels; onedotzero, London; Elektra, Montreal; and the Clermont Ferrand Film Festival, among others.
+Past exhibitions of his work of work include a satellite installation for the 54th Venice Biennale at the Italian Cultural Institute, London, England; London; Paco Das Artes, São Paulo, Brazil; National Art Center, Tokyo, Japan; Pushkin Museum, Moscow, Russia; Park Avenue Armory, New York, NY; Center for Fine Arts, Brussels, Belgium; Museu Nacional d'Art de Catalunya, Barcelona, Spain; Victoria & Albert Museum, London, England; MU Artspace, Eindoven, The Netherlands; British Film Institute, London, England; Gaîté Lyrique, Paris, France; Palais des Beaux Arts, Lille, France; Grand Theatre, Bordeaux, France; Saint-Eustache, Paris, France; Forum des Image, Paris, France; Phillips, London, England; Centro Cultural Recoleta, Buenos Aires, Argentina; EMPAC Centre, New York, NY; Yota Space, Saint Petersburg, Russia; Georgia Museum of Art, Athens, GA; MIS, São Paulo, Brazil; Casa Franca, Rio de Janeiro, Brazil; and BAC Center d’Art Contemporain, Geneva, Switzerland; among many other international festivals.

-A frequent collaborator on musical projects, Quayola has worked with composers, orchestras, and musicians including Mira Calix, Plaid, Vanessa Wagner, the London Contemporary Orchestra, and the National Orchestra of Bordeaux.
-In 2005, he earned a BA from University of the Arts, London.
+Collaborations include Mira Calix, Plaid, Vanessa Wagner, the London Contemporary Orchestra, and the National Orchestra of Bordeaux.